aminkt/yii2-payment-module/readme.md

 # Reports:

-In you backend panel you can use module routes to see various reports include Transaction sessions, payment logs, Inquiry requests and bank shortage data.
+In your backend panel you can use module routes to see various reports include Transaction sessions, payment logs, Inquiry requests and bank shortage data.